 Of course, just because Trelora offers a great rebate doesn’t automatically mean it’s your best option.
-There may be other services or approaches that are A) better-suited to your situation and B) offer built-in rebates and savings opportunities, too.
+There may be other services or approaches that are:

-Remember, as a buyer, you don’t pay your agent’s fee.
+Remember, as a buyer, you don’t pay your agent’s fee out of pocket.
 Make sure you’re comparing all of your options and weighing Trelora against the very best of the best in your area.

 Trelora customer reviews

 Note: The following review information is up-to-date as of 1/4/2021.
 We will update this section as new information becomes available.

 Trelora’s reviews across third-party sites are generally positive, with an average customer rating of 4.7 out of 943 total reviews.

 Note that there are some office-specific reviews floating around out there.
 For example, the Seattle office has a 4.7 average rating on Google (33 reviews), whereas the Phoenix office has an average rating of 5 (21 reviews).